-While most photo editors come with a built-in resize tool, the majority do not allow the user to batch resize multiple images in bulk at the same time with a pre-determined size.
-Luckily, there’s an app called Icecream Image Resizer for Windows PC and it is awesome.
+While most photo editors come with a built-in resize tool, the majority do not allow the user to batch resize multiple images in bulk simultaneously with a pre-determined size.
+Luckily, there’s an app called Icecream Image Resizer for Windows PC, and it is awesome.

 Users can even resize an entire folder filled with images.
 Just imagine wanting to upload a bunch of pictures to Facebook at a certain size.
-Icecream Image Resizer will make this task so much easier; not to mention how fast it gets the job done.
-However, we suspect the speed will vary due to come computers being faster than others.
+Icecream Image Resizer will make this task much more accessible, not to mention how fast it gets done.
+However, we suspect the speed will vary due to some computers being faster than others.

 The app also supports drag-and-drop and doesn’t require an Internet connection to get things going.

 We also like the presets it brings to the table.
 For example, there’s a preset for Facebook Timeline cover, one for Email, and many more.
 We should also point out that Icecream Image Resizer supports JPG, JPEG, PNG, and TIFF images.
 Other image formats are not supported, but that shouldn’t be a problem since it is not an image manipulation tool.

 Click the add image button and choose the images you want to resize.
 Once they are up and ready, they will appear on the right side of the program with options t change the aspect ratio.
 Click the green button that says Resize, and that’s it.

 See how easy that was?
 No complexity, just a few clicks of the mouse, and the job is complete.

 So what about the problems?

 The problems here are not a deal-breaker, but if there’s another app like Icecream Image Resizer that solves the following issues, we will make the switch in a heartbeat.

 For some strange reason, the developers chose not to allow users to create custom presets.
 In our minds, this is unacceptable, but still something we could live with if the competition fails to solve it.
 Furthermore, users cannot minimize the tool to the system tray, something else we can live with but would rather not.